spookysalsa/medermade.github.io/week-1/6-tracking-changes/my_reflection.md

 - How does tracking and adding changes make developer's lives easier?

-Answer: Tracking and adding changes helps a developer work or edit on previously recorded points of any given project.
+Answer: Adding changes to an open source project is imperative to creating healthier code.
+        Tracking changes allows a developer to review the state of a script at it's infancy in order to fix or alter the code.

 - What is a commit?